Speed (character): Avengers Fairy Tales

 In the one-shot Avengers Fairy Tales, Speed appears as the White Rabbit in an adaptation of Alice's Adventures in Wonderland.
 He refers to the March Hare (Wiccan) as his brother.

 The Last Avengers Story

-Tommy Maximoff Art by Ariel Olivetti.
+Tommy Maximoff.
+Art by Ariel Olivetti.

-In The Last Avengers Story (which uses an alternate timeline), Billy and Tommy grew up as the children of the Vision and the Scarlet Witch.
+In the alternate timeline of The Last Avengers Story, Billy and Tommy grew up as the children of the Vision and the Scarlet Witch.
 As a child, Tommy witnessed the accidental murder of his mother by his uncle, Quicksilver, which caused their father, the Vision to become emotionless and withdrawn.
-Tommy (known as "Tommy Maximoff") chose to become a student of Doctor Strange and learn the mystic arts.
-He and his brother Billy (who became a villain known as "the Grim Reaper" and sought revenge against him and their father) communicated via holograms where Tommy implored his brother to give up his villainy, stating that he was apprehensive to fight him.

-Eventually the Reaper joined forces with Kang the Conqueror and Ultron-59 and their "final battle" with the Avengers.
-Tommy sought advice from Doctor Strange about what to do concerning his brother, stating that he was not ready to fight him.
-Tommy decided to assist the Avengers and tried to reach and recruit the Vision, who had become near-catatonic and enormous having apathetically allowed his molecules to diffuse, but to no avail.
-Angered and frustrated, Tommy left to fight his brother.
-Tommy and Billy were locked in battle until their father the Vision saw this and came to his senses and destroyed Ultron, ending the fight.

-Unlike his Earth-616 counterpart, Tommy Maximoff inherited his mystical abilities from his mother the Scarlet Witch rather than his uncle's super speed.
-As a student of Doctor Strange, Tommy was able to perform various magical feats, including concussive mystical bolts and creating force fields.
+Tommy (known as "Tommy Maximoff") goes on to learn magic under Doctor Strange.

 In other media

 Marvel Cinematic Universe

 Tommy Maximoff appears in media set in the Marvel Cinematic Universe, portrayed by Gavin Borders as a five-year old and Jett Klyne as a ten-year old.